rawan-ghobar/smart_fridge/README.md

 - IoT Communication: Handles requests from an ESP32-CAM module, receiving images and processing them through the custom food detection pipeline.

+#### Frontend
+- The mobile application is developed using React Native with Expo, providing cross-platform compatibility.
+Axios is used for seamless communication with the backend APIs.

 <br><br>